Drug addiction is a devastating disease that inflicts havoc on both the addict and their loved ones.

 Where are your centres?

-We have centres in Wishaw, Lanarkshire (Abbeycare Scotland), Gloucester (Abbeycare The Hygrove) and Newmarket (Abbeycare Newmarket).
-Not all options are available at all clinics.
+We have residential treatment centres in Erskine, Renfrewshire (Abbeycare Scotland), and Gloucester (Abbeycare Gloucester).
+Not all types of program features are available at all facilities.
 Please enquire for more info.

 I’m addicted to multiple substances, do you accept such cases?